9 steps to build customer trust

 Part of your job as a key account manager is help your customer make better decisions.
 To encourage them to embrace change and to take action that leads to better results, faster.

 Which means they need to believe you know what you're talking about and have the expertise to turn your promises to reality.

 You need to establish trust and credibility to quickly to make an impact.

 Here are some ways to grow your reputation as a credible and trustworthy key account manager.

-Appreciate the business your customers are giving you
+1. Appreciate the business your customers give you

-If you're an Account Manager with hundreds of clients, then think about them collectively.
-If you’re managing key or strategic clients then go through your portfolio and make your list per customer.
-I've found this really helps me not sweat the small stuff and keeps me engaged with my clients even when I am having a bad day (or they are)
+If you're a key account manager with hundreds of customers, then think about them collectively.
+Go through your portfolio and make your list per account.
+I've found this really helps me not sweat the small stuff and keeps me engaged with my customers even when I am having a bad day (or they are).